Fibromyalgia | Mate tārūrū

 Problems with thinking

-Researchers have found that people with fibromyalgia are more likely to have their cognition (thinking) affected.
+Researchers have found that people with fibromyalgia are more likely than others to have their cognition (thinking) affected.
 This can include problems with memory, concentration and decision-making.
 This is known as 'fibro fog'.
+It's also associated with illnesses that have central sensitisation as a significant feature, eg myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) or other chronic primary pain syndromes, eg, chronic pelvic pain.

 Sleep disturbances

 Sleeping problems are common and you can wake up feeling tired, even after sleeping through the night.
-This tiredness can range from listlessness to exhaustion and can vary from one day to the next.
+This tiredness can range from becoming fatigued quickly, to exhaustion – it can vary from one day to the next.
 Disturbed sleep is also common.

 Depression and anxiety